 // Place this in the header scripts...preferably on the page level scripts.

-Excessive weight of heavy snow and ice dams can impair any roof, no matter how old.
-There can be severe damage to a home's roof and gutters.
-Water can seep between shingles and drain inside your home, damaging interior ceilings and walls.
-If ignored, accumulated snow and ice on a roof can cause thousands of dollars in both exterior and interior repairs.
+Excessive weight of heavy snow and ice dams can impair any roof.
+As this excessive ice and snow melts, the water stays pooled on the roof eventually seeping between shingles and draining inside your home.
+No matter the age of your roof, if ignored, accumulated snow and ice on a roof can cause thousands of dollars in both exterior and interior repairs.

 An ice dam is a ridge of ice that forms at the edge of a roof and prevents melting snow (water) from draining off.
 The water that backs up behind the dam can infiltrate a home's interior and cause damage to walls, ceilings, insulation, and other areas.